No answers 29 years after murder of Arkansas teen Dana Stidham

 “She was our joy.
 She was always smiling and happy,” Georgia told Dateline.
 “She was just the kind of daughter people wish they had.
 And I was lucky enough to have her.”

-That summer, Dana spent some time living with her cousin, Kristen Smith, before moving into a different apartment with her brother, Larry, and a roommate in Centerton, Arkansas.
+That summer, Dana spent some time living with her cousin, Kristy Smith, before moving into a different apartment with her brother, Larry, and a roommate in Centerton, Arkansas.

-“We were together all the time,” Kristen said.
+“We were together all the time,” Kristy said.
 “She was really sweet, everybody liked her, she was friends with everybody.”

 Dana’s parents lived in Hiwasse, Arkansas, a 10-minute drive from Centerton, and she visited them often, Georgia said.